 8th Great-Grandfather - Captain Juan de Lugo Sotomayor.
 We are unsure of who was the father of Manuel.
 However, a declaration from 1691 indicates that he was a son of captain Juan de Lugo Sotomayor I and Luisa Velázquez.
 This Juan had at least two sons, Juan II and Francisco, both holding the rank of captain and holding office [alcalde ordinario (Mayor) of San Juan.
 The position of alcalde ordinario in the New World were reserved and given to those that descended from the conquistadors and early colonizers.
 He married an unkown lady of the Cuevas lineage in the early 1640s, and then doña Ana de Avendaño y Villela in San Juan's Cathedral in 1665.
-She was a member of the local aristocracy and of Basque ancestry.
-In 1673, their family lived in #149 San Cristóbal street in San Juan proper.
-At that date, their children were: doña Mayora, doña Benedicta, and doña Juana Sebastiana.
-They owned 10 slaves.
 He was a son of:

 10th Great-Grandfather - Captain Pedro Mexía de Lugo (1543-1594).
 Born in Tenerife, Canary Islands, he was a Captain, Councilman (regidor), alcalde de la Santa Hermandad, and Mayor (alcalde ordinario) of San Juan, Puerto Rico.
 He married doña Isabel de Sotomayor, who was been identified as a daughter of Hernán Pérez de Valenzuela (regidor perpetuo) and doña María del Rincón.
 This branch of the Sotomayors also descended from the Soutomaior lineage from Galicia.
 The origins of this very noble lineage go back to Mem Paes Sorred, who was given by King Alfonso VII the Lordship over the valley of Souto after fighting bravely at the conquest of Almería in 1147 (as part of the Second Crusade), which he named SOUTO MAIOR.
 Mem Paes was the son of Paio Sorred, who had also fought bravely at the conquest of Toledo in 1085 (considered a proto-crusade).
 All noble Sotomayors descend from this main branch.
 The Sotomayors held titles such as Duques de Sotomayor, Duques de Béjar, Condes de Belalcázar, Marqueses de Mos, Condes de Caminha, Marqueses de Arcos, Marqueses de Tenorio, Condes de Crecente, Viscondes de Vilanova de Cerveira, Marqueses de El Carpio, among many more.
 He was a son of: